-The Department offers a Bachelor of Science in Business Administration and a Bachelor of Arts in Management.
-Department classes may be taken toward the major upon completion of the prerequisite courses with a 2.0 or higher in each course.
-A student seeking to declare the BS in Business Administration or the BA in Management offered by the Department must have a cumulative GPA of 2.7 at the time they submit their Declaration of Major.
+The department offers a Bachelor of Arts in Management and a Bachelor of Science in Business Administration.
+Department classes may be taken toward the major upon completion of the prerequisite courses with a 2.0 or higher GPA in each course.